ImeneYAHIAOUI/al-newbank/adr/adr007-implement-circuit-breaker.md

 ## Consequences
 ### Advantages:
-1. **Enhanced Resilience:** The SDK becomes more resilient by avoiding unnecessary requests during backend services disruptions.
+1. **Enhanced Resilience:** The system becomes more resilient by havng the SDK avoid unnecessary requests during service disruptions.
 2.  **Effective Use of Health Checks:** The circuit breaker efficiently leverages the existing health check done to determine the availability of backend services.

 ### Disadvantages:
-1. **Potential Delay:** The circuit breaker mechanism will introduce a slight delay in making backend service requests.
+1. **Potential Delay:** The circuit breaker mechanism will introduce a slight delay in making a service request.